madhug-nadig/articles/_posts/2017-02-11-implementing-k-nearest-neighbours-in-parallel-from-scratch.markdown

 compared to 91.25 from serial: __close enough.__

-The average parallel accuracy is also very close to the average serial accuracy with values of 88.4 and 88.6
+The average parallel accuracy is also very close to the average serial accuracy with values of 88.4 and 88.6 respectively.

-After running the code on the same dataset *without* shuffling the data, both the programs produce the same results indicating that the parallel program was equivalent to the serial implementation.
+After running the code on the same dataset *without* shuffling the data, both the programs produce the same results indicating that the parallel program is equivalent to the serial implementation.

 ## Speedup

-Once the parallelization of a task is complete, it is important to evaluate the speed and efficiency of the new program.
+Once the parallelization of a task is complete, it is important to evaluate the speed and efficiency of the new program, for parallelism is pointless without faster execution.

 > Speedup (Sp) is defined as the ratio of runtime for a sequential algorithm (T1) to runtime for a parallel algorithm with p processors (Tp).
 That is, Sp = T1 / Tp.
 Ideal speedup results when Sp = p.
 Speedup is formally derived from Amdahl’s law, which considers the portion of a program that is serial vs. the portion that is parallel when calculating speedup.